Skip to main content

 3. From the Format menu (Mac) or Save as type menu (Windows) choose Photoshop and name it yourname-girl-sharpen.psd.

-7. Navigate to Filter > Other > High Pass.
+7. Go to Filter > Other > High Pass.

 High Pass Vs. Smart Sharpen

-1. In the Layers panel, select the Background layer and duplicate it using Cmd–J (Mac) or CTRL–J (Windows).
+1. In the Layers panel, click on the Background layer and Duplicate it (Cmd–J (Mac) or CTRL–J (Windows)).

-3. Drag this layer above the high pass layer in the layer stack.
+3. Drag it above the high pass layer.

-4. With the smart sharpen layer selected, navigate to Filter > Sharpen > Smart Sharpen.
+4. With the smart sharpen layer selected, go to Filter > Sharpen > Smart Sharpen.

 Amount: 100%